-Lacking a uniformed aesthetic the user immersion was never realized and any empowerment was lost.
+User immersion was never realized due to a lack of uniform design direction, and any empowerment was lost.
 A new User Interface was sketched, tested, and conceptualized.

 Being able to help customers in an easy and quick way was at the top of my list.
 I thought that a tab would be the most accessible.

 After getting feedback from the stakeholders, we quickly iterated using a process of build, measure, learn.
-Each stage changes based on the feedback we received through our process.
+Each stage changed based on the feedback we received through our process.

 From a pure UI perspective, I felt the design needed an overhaul.
 Lots of small issues became apparent fast and in the next steps we worked out those issues through sketching and testing.